noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklists Overview [Dec 2025].md

     Add to Questions section of translation_guide.md:
         - [ ] 'Edit xliff file directly?'
         - [ ] 'Initial translations for a language should be larger chunks?'
+    - [ ] Say thanks to the Brazilian translator on GitHub who complimented (but we rejected their submission, sorry :'()
     - [ ] Run ./uploadstrings

 Languages we haven't added, yet: [Dec 9 2025]